TayLuo/The-Script-That-Wouldn-t-Run/README.md

 # The-Script-That-Wouldn-t-Run
 🔧 Linux Troubleshooting: The Script That Wouldn’t Run 📜❌ A teammate said, “The script runs for you, but not me!”

+Here are the following steps to troubleshoot: